 Have I convinced you yet?
 Let me know in the comments if you’d ever consider Graz for a Weekend Getaway from Vienna!

 Coming up next is the complete guide of How to take a Weekend Getaway in Graz from Vienna, including my hotel recommendations, how to get there by train and bus annnnnd what are the important bits and pieces you need to make your life easier when you’re there.
+Click through to read all the practical tips!

 Huge thanks to Propel Graz and Visit Graz for hosting during my short but sweet visit to the city.
 As always all opinions are my own – the gushing about how lovely it is is just my genuine experience!